 How to check your credit score for free

-This totally free service lets you explore your rating, identifying the key factors that are affecting your credit profile and affordability scores, and giving you tips to improve them.
+Both of these are totally free services that let you explore your rating, identify the key factors that are affecting your credit profile and affordability scores, and gives you tips to improve them.

-Credit Club automatically updates your credit score monthly, meaning you can keep tabs on your score and track how your credit chances are improving over time.
+Credit Club and Credit Monitor automatically update your credit score monthly, meaning you can keep tabs on your score and track how your credit chances are improving over time.

 Correct any mistakes